lukeorth/lugo/lugo/content/posts/maze-generation.md

 ## The Algorithm

 Like Shiffman, we will use a recursive backtracking algorithm to generate our mazes.
-The implementation is similar to [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) (DFS) with a slight twist.
-Let's observe the animation above to better understand.
+The implementation is similar to [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) (DFS), with a slight twist.
+Let's carefully observe the animation above to get a better understanding.

-We start with an empty grid of cells.
+We start off with an empty grid of cells.
 The algorithm forms a path by "drilling" through the grid, cell by cell, removing the impeding walls along the way.
 At each step, the next cell is chosen at *random*.
 This produces the maze effect.
 If our algorithm ever becomes "trapped", meaning it can't move forward without going out of bounds or "drilling" into a previously explored cell, it will backtrack until it can continue exploring new cells.

-This is defined more concisely with the following instruction set:
+This can be summarized more succinctly with the following instructions:

 1. Choose a "start" cell and make it the current cell
 2. Mark the current cell as visited